nephelaiio/node-worker-deploy/README.md

 and create a new branch for your changes.
 When you're ready to submit your changes, create a pull request.

+Here's a list of planned tasks for the project:

+Project:

+- Add CI support for managing Github deployments

+Deployment:

+- Add support for fqdn configuration
+- Add support for running as a Github Action
+- Add support for email routing
+- Add support for deploying and linking Durable Objects
+- Add support for deploying, linking and initializing D1 DBs

 Before submitting a pull request, please ensure that your code follows our code style guidelines and that all tests pass.
 You can run tests with the command `npm test`.